 Accidental Kitchen Fires

 Do you know that every 2.5 hours someone is killed in a home fire?
-One of the most common fires in the home occurs in the kitchen while cooking.
-Enhance your hazard prevention knowledge with these easy tips to avoid kitchen fires in your home.
+Also, one of the most common fires in the home occurs in the kitchen while cooking.
+That makes it important to enhance your hazard prevention knowledge with these easy tips to avoid kitchen fires in your home.

 The best way to avoid electrical fires is to learn what causes them so that you can proactively prevent them.
 Additionally, you also need to protect yourself from electrical shocks.
 Here are a few ways to prevent electrical hazards within your home: